 jvm.propertiesfile contains details related to the JVM.
 Since the memory of the system is being shared between the system, Java, and Presto configuration, it’s important you allocate the right memory to the JVM and spare enough for the OS.
 The JVM memory should ideally be 80 percent of the total memory of the instance.

 - Presto Spill to Disk: Presto, by default, is an in-memory query engine, which stores intermediate operation results only in memory.
 However, this does not work well with memory-intensive queries.
 The mechanism is like OS-level page swapping.
 Therefore, it’s important to enable the Spill to Disk for Presto to use disk memory to store the temporary data.

 - Presto Memory Architecture: Presto divides memory in each node across two pools: general and reserved.
 Each memory pool has a certain role to play in the execution of the query.
 The reserved pool is used only when a worker node exhausts all its memory in the general pool.

-The reserved pool fast tracks one particular query and guarantee its completion.
-However, due to this behavior, the execution of all other queries suffers, since the other queries on that particular node are stalled until that one query completes.
+The reserved pool fast tracks one particular query and guarantees its completion.
+However, due to this behavior, the execution of all other queries suffers since the other queries on that particular node are stalled until that one query completes.

 Query Optimization Parameters